 The cathedral has a tower that soars 136 metres above the city, and a colourful tiled roof, making it an eye-catching attraction in Vienna.

 In 2021, a modern art installation titled Ladder to Heaven was added.
-It represents the connection to heaven and earth, and it adds a cool modern contrast to an old medieval building.
+It represents the connection between heaven and earth and adds a cool, modern contrast to an old medieval building.

 You can climb to the top of the South Tower, which involves 343 steps, but the views of the city make it all worth it.
 Alternatively, you can take the elevator to the North Tower; however, it’s half the height, so the views aren’t quite as good.